 Every month, your WordPress site accumulates data in the form of content, comments, options, and users.
 That makes your WordPress site more vulnerable to failure.

 When potential errors occur, your website should be able to revert and function properly.
-You can back it up manually or with plugins.
+You can back it up manually or with a WordPress backup plugin.
 Depending on your skill level, you might want to do it yourself or have your host do it.

 Either way, keep reading to learn how to backup a WordPress site.

 Imagine you wake up in the morning and go to your computer.
 You're checking your website — and then you realize it's down.
 The server is working fine, but somehow all your files got deleted from the database.
 There was a certain error that made all of your hard work disappear.

 There are numerous ways you can lose important data and files from your computer, including:

 - Hacker attacks can destroy some of your most important data.